HNST Cash-Secured Put Strategy

 HNST thesis for this cash-secured put

-The market-implied 1-standard-deviation range for HNST extends from approximately $2.21 on the downside to $4.05 on the upside.
+The market-implied 1-standard-deviation range for HNST extends from approximately $4.35 on the downside to $5.49 on the upside.
 A HNST cash-secured put lets a trader earn premium while waiting to acquire HNST at the strike price; the strategy is most attractive when the trader is comfortable holding the underlying at that level and IV is rich enough to compensate for the assignment risk.
-Current HNST IV rank near 60.81% is mid-range against its 1-year distribution, so the IV signal is neutral; the cash-secured put thesis on HNST should anchor more to the directional view and the expected-move geometry.
-As a Consumer Cyclical name, HNST options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HNST-specific events.
+Current HNST IV rank near 17.51% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on HNST at 40.50%.
+As a Consumer Defensive name, HNST options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HNST-specific events.

 Frequently asked questions

-- A cash-secured put on HNST is the cash-secured put strategy applied to HNST (stock).
+A cash-secured put on HNST is the cash-secured put strategy applied to HNST (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With HNST stock trading near $3.13, the strikes shown on this page are snapped to the nearest listed HNST chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HNST stock at $4.92 on the most recent close, the strikes shown on this page are snapped to the nearest listed HNST chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the HNST cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the HNST cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current HNST market-implied 1-standard-deviation expected move is approximately 29.50%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The HNST market-implied 1-standard-deviation expected move in the same options snapshot is approximately 11.61%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.